The Washington College of Law American University

 Faculty are not generally informed about students enrolled in their class who are receiving accommodations.
-Faculty are only provided such information on an as-needed basis.
+However, on some occasions, a faculty member may need to be consulted to facilitate the implementation of the accommodations.
+In most circumstances, this can be done without compromising the anonymity of the student receiving accommodations.
 All accommodated exams are administered by the WCL Office of Student Affairs.

 The school is equipped with adaptive technology (hardware and software), available through the Pence Law Library and on American University's main campus.
-Students who require adaptive technology, or would like information about available technology, should contact the Office of Student Affairs at 202-274-4030 or the Adaptive Technology Specialist at (202) 885-1411.
+Students who require adaptive technology, or would like information about available technology, should contact the Office of Student Affairs at 202-274-4030.

 Steps to Secure Accommodations

-Students requesting accommodations will meet with the director of either the ASC or DSS to provide documentation of a disability and discuss appropriate accommodations.
+Students requesting accommodations will meet with a counselor at the ASAC to provide documentation of a disability and discuss appropriate accommodations.

-The ASC or DSS will provide the Office of Student Affairs with a confidential memo outlining recommended accommodations.
+The ASAC will provide the Office of Student Affairs with a confidential memo outlining recommended accommodations.

-Following the meeting in the ASC or DSS, students will schedule an appointment with the, Senior Academic Counselor, to discuss implementation of the accommodations.
+Following the initial meeting at the ASAC, students will schedule an appointment with Anita Padmanabhan, Assistant Director of Student Affairs, to discuss implementation of the accommodations.

 Accessibility at the Washington College of Law